nichi97/timeTrack/README.md

         * Finished queue reconstruction by height
         * Reading converngence in Rudin.
 Good old days from MATH 140A.
 Still reading it tho.

+* Period 4:
+    * Goals:
+        1. [x] Finish Reading about Convergence
+        2. [X] Do some practices on convergence
+    * Comments:
+        * Finished reading convergence, sort of gets the concept of "convergence in probability".
+Still need more practice
+        * Starting to watch video 2 of Stats, because he actually covers some of the homework problems

+* Period 5:
+    * Goals:
+        1. [ ] Finish Stats Video Lecture 2 ( In Progress )
+    * Comments:
+        * Finished half of the stats video lecture 2

+* Period 6
+    * Goals:
+        1. [ ] Finish Stats Video Lecture 2 ( In Progress )
+    * Comments:
+        * Class at MIT is HARD!
+But also very satisfying to learn.
+I have 20 mins left in the class, and hopefully I will be able to finish it by the end of next period.

+* Period 7
+    * Goals:
+        1. [X] Finish Stats Video Lecture 2

+    * Comments:
+        * I am done with the lecture indeed, but there are some things I need to slow down and understand.
+        * That includes
+            * Central Limit theorem
+            * Law of large numbers
+            * The last example
+            * All the convergences
+            * Slutsky's Theorem
+        * This class explains many of the concepts that I took without much confidence before.
+Slow down and take it in!